Is getting a remote job right for you?

-When I started working behind a desk after college I honestly thought it was going to kill me, but with patience and perseverance, I learned that remote work was the best option to help me be successful.
-In less than a year I found a new role that provided me with the work, creativity, and flexibility I needed in order to do my job and feel fulfilled.
+When I started working behind a desk after college I knew I wanted more from work – and more for my life.
+That’s when I discovered the possibility of remote work.
+In less than a year, after thousands of Google searches and tons of outreach, I found a new role that provided me with the work, creativity, and flexibility I craved.
 Everything from your environment, to your relationships, managers, and responsibilities all influence what works best for you.
 So, if you have been thinking about pursuing a remote job, I’m ready to help you get it!
 First, let’s start with what makes someone a good remote worker to see if you’re a fit.

 What makes someone a good remote worker?

-Remote workers are lean, organized, agile and experts in communication, especially using technology to communicate.
+Remote workers are organized, reliable, agile and expert communicators.
 Working in an office typically means you have a set schedule and responsibilities outside of that are often looser and less rigid.
 One benefit of working remotely can be a more flexible schedule where some days you have time to accomplish things in your life because work is slower, and you’re not expected to be onsite.
 However, this bonus comes with its own set of expectations.
 Although working remote means you’re not expected to be somewhere you’re still expected to be available when the work calls for it.